EpiPandit/atlas-arena/web_app/public/markdown/oligoryzomys_flavescens.md

 Litter  size: average of 5 pups\
 Gestation: 21 days

-## Habitat
+## Range:
-Range: Southern Brazil, Uruguay, Northern Argentina
+Southern Brazil, Uruguay, Northern Argentina

+## Habitat:
-Habitat: Shrubland, grassland\
+Shrubland, grassland\
 These rats can inhabit arboreal, terrestrial, or semi-aquatic areas, and are typically spotted in pasture or croplands.

 ## Epidemiology